CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong, domain-specific description with excellent specificity and trigger term coverage for computational chemistry workflows.
+This is a strong, domain-specific description with excellent specificity and trigger term coverage for its target audience of computational chemists and drug designers.
+The explicit exclusion ('Not for affinity prediction') is a nice touch for disambiguation.
 The main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill.
-The exclusion statement ('Not for affinity prediction') is a good practice for reducing false matches.

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when user asks about docking simulations, predicting how molecules bind to proteins, or virtual screening campaigns.'
+Add an explicit 'Use when...' clause, e.g., 'Use when the user asks about docking ligands to proteins, predicting binding poses, or performing virtual screening with molecular structures.'

 DimensionReasoningScore